nbareil/justanothergeek.chdir.org/content/post/linux-security-one-year-later.md

 Anyway, this is only the opinion of a guy involved in the [security circus](http://article.gmane.org/gmane.linux.kernel/706950)...

-However, we can still be happy to see theses changes finally merged.
+However, we can still be happy to see these changes finally merged.
 And with some luck, we can hope that someday, `mmap_min_addr` will not be bypassable...
 And that proactive features will require researchers to combine multiple vulnerabilities to exploit one flaw.\
-I don't say that there will be no more bugs, perish the throught, but I hope that the exploitation cost will be so high that only a tiny fraction of attacker will be able to do it.\
+I don't say that there will be no more bugs, perish the thought, but I hope that the exploitation cost will be so high that only a tiny fraction of attacker will be able to do it.\
 At this point, security researchers will have to dive into "logic bugs",